Resources & Frequently Asked Questions

 People can use your Eventbrite page or link to register for your event, but we also realize that not everyone has access to or is comfortable with this technology.
 If you would prefer to use a phone number, physical address, or would prefer to take walk-up attendees, we can work with you to set that up.
 Please just give us a call at 216-615-7253 or email us.

 How should I advertise that I am hosting a conversation?

 Once your event is complete in Eventbrite, let us know and we will finalize the site and provide you with a custom link to your event page.
-This link will lead directly to your event page, and your event will also be listed on the Common Ground event homepage (Live on May 1).
+This link will lead directly to your event page, and your event will also be listed on the Common Ground event homepage.
 The foundation will be assisting with publicizing our host locations via the main Common Ground website, social media posts, blogs, and other features in newspapers, radio, and TV.
 In addition, all Common Ground hosts will receive a kit of materials, flyer templates, logos, and other resources to assist in promoting your event.
 All hosts are encouraged to share your events as well to help with promotion.

 What if only a few people arrive?